davidwahl/chatgpt-invoice/README.md

 ## Security Notes

-- **config.js is gitignored** - Your credentials are safe from accidental commits
 - The Gmail App Password only has access to your Gmail, not your full Google account
-- Login links expire after ~24 hours for security
+- Login links expire after ~30 minutes for security
-- All credentials are stored locally in `config.js` only

 ## Dependencies